egordm/boosters/docs/benchmarks/2025-12-15-optimization-summary.md

 Changes O(n_samples) to O(n_bins) for computing root gradient sums.

+### 4. Skip Backward Split Scan When No Missing Values

+**Impact:** large when the dataset has no missing values (common for our synthetic benches)

+LightGBM only runs the “missing goes left” (backward) split scan when the feature actually has missing values.
+When there are no missing values, the backward scan can’t produce a different best split than the forward scan, but it still costs a full extra histogram sweep per feature.

+We restored this behavior in our numerical split finder by guarding the backward scan behind `has_missing`.

+**Benchmark evidence (Criterion `training_gbdt`, Apple Silicon):**

+- Guarded (`has_missing`): `train_binary` was ~2.06s
+- Forced backward scan always-on: `train_binary` was ~2.47s (≈ +20%)

+Similar regressions showed up across regression/multiclass and thread-scaling benchmarks (≈ +9% to +37%),
+confirming that skipping the backward scan when it cannot matter is a meaningful win.

+## Notes: Histogram Layout Microbenchmark

+We previously carried an isolated microbenchmark (`histogram_layout`) comparing gradient/hessian layouts.
+It was useful for a quick signal, but it’s easy to overfit to it.
+We now rely on end-to-end `training_gbdt` and `e2e_train_predict_gbdt` as primary sources of truth.

+**Findings (before removal):** interleaving `(grad, hess)` as `(f32, f32)` was consistently faster than two separate `grad: &[f32]` / `hess: &[f32]` arrays in that microbenchmark:

+- 1k rows: ~802ns (separate) vs ~636ns (interleaved f32)  (≈ 21% faster)
+- 10k rows: ~7.46µs (separate) vs ~5.39µs (interleaved f32) (≈ 28% faster)
+- 50k rows: ~36.95µs (separate) vs ~28.86µs (interleaved f32) (≈ 22% faster)

+We keep these notes as context, but prioritize measuring any real implementation changes using the training benches above.

 ## Current Performance vs LightGBM

 | Size | boosters | LightGBM | Ratio |